sfaber02/restaurant-take-home/readme.md

 ```

 ### TODO
-- fix carousel giant image explosion
+- refactor hours formmater into helper function
-- add redirect file
+- add info section to readme
-- fix filtering so options don't disappear
+- finish documentation
+- generate jsdoc
+- style info div on home page
+- fix buttons on reservation tab in mobile view

+### BUGS
+- edit reservation form stays populated if you click edit but don't edit a reservation and then go back to the all reservations view then back to make a reservation.

+### Future Features
 - add tables info somewhere
 - add validation for reservation time reservations cannot be made outside of open hours
 - add validation for reservations so reservation can't be made if no tables are open
-- refactor hours formmater into helper function
 - limit time inputs to 15 min intervals
-- add icons and titles to pages
-- add info section to readme

-### BUGS
-- edit reservation form stays populated if you click edit but don't edit a reservation and then go back to the all reservations view then back to make a reservation.